LinzN/growatt-java-api/README.md

 A lightweight Java library for connecting to the official [Growatt OpenAPI](https://openapi.growatt.com) to fetch live data from Growatt inverters and battery storage systems.

+This library is based on the [Growatt OpenAPI v1 documentation](https://www.showdoc.com.cn/262556420217021/6129830403882881).
+The v4 API is currently still buggy and inconsistent, so v1 is used instead.

 ## Supported device types

 Growatt's OpenAPI groups devices into several types: